makgill/deryk/index.md

 ### [Bitcoin Humour File](https://makgill.github.io/deryk/bitcoin/humour) (1998)

-My original February 1998 call to the community, issued immediately after the Netscape breakthrough, to start using the term open source'.
-This is the beginning that OSI and the mainstreaming of Linux built on.
+My attempt to prevent the kind of watered-down academic history of Bitcoin that will no-doubt be written by chronicling content and events that are so shameful, wacky or awesome that they’re funny.